polterguy/phosphorusfive-dox/README.md

 ### Downloading the book

-Periodically, I will create a download of the book, which you can read locally.
+Periodically, I might create a download of the book, which you can read locally.
 This will be in the formats offered by GitHub, such as .zip and .tar.gz.
 These downloads are the *"raw source"* of the book, which is in Markdown format.
 It could probably be beneficial for you to use a Markdown viewer, to read the book.
 I personally use *"MacDown"* for writing the book.
-Another great viewer for Windows is [Markdown Monster](https://markdownmonster.west-wind.com/).

 This way of distributing the book, allows you to create inline comments as you read it, providing answers for exercises, and comments etc. It also allows you to easily create patches and additions to the book.
 In addition, it makes it easy for you to document your own systems as *additions* to this book, having a great foundation for the documentation of your own systems.
 Which means that as you start out creating value on top of P5, you can start documenting your own system, from the point where the book ends.
 Hence, there might, and should, exist a *"gazillion"* versions of this book out there, where every version of the book, is equally unique as the system it is describing.